 Shovels are essential for moving small amounts of concrete around a pour to fill voids or depressions and to get to hard-to-reach areas.
 Shovels also are needed on-hand to remove excess concrete from overfilled forms.
 Most concrete contractors use square-ended shovels rather than rounded, garden-type versions.

 A bull float is a large float used to smooth and level the surface of the concrete immediately after it is screeded.
 It typically includes a long pole for reaching across the form.
 Smaller floats are useful for filling small voids smoothing areas close to the form edges.

 Groove cutters, or groovers, are used to create control joints on sidewalks, walkways, driveways, and residential slabs, where a concrete saw typically is not used.
 Many groovers have a horizontal plate with a vertical fin for cutting the groove.
 The plate often has rounded sides for shaping the edges of the groove.

 A laser level is now the standard (and preferred) tool for leveling forms and setting their elevation.
 They're also useful for establishing or checking the height of embedded pieces, like bolts and other anchors.
 Laser levels send a beam of light to provide a straight level or plumb line.
 Unlike a traditional string line, the laser line never gets in the way, and it can remain true over a long distance.

-Curing compound is applied directly to a wet concrete surface to reduce cracks and help the concrete to set at the desired rate.
-For residential and small commercial projects, compound is typically sprayed onto the concrete with a hand sprayer.
+Curing compound is applied directly to a wet concrete surface to reduce cracks and help the concrete set at the desired rate.
+For residential and small commercial projects, the compound is typically sprayed onto the concrete with a hand sprayer.